 Doug’s career spans more than 30 years and includes pioneering achievements such as the design of the first sustainable high-rise office building in Manhattan (4 Times Square) and the first LEED Gold residential high-rise in the country (The Solaire in New York City’s Battery Park City).
 He is also well-known for implementing underfloor air delivery systems at the first corporate headquarters in the US to incorporate this technology (Owens-Corning’s headquarters in Toledo, OH), as well as subsequent advances as seen in Goldman Sachs’ new headquarters in New York City and FedEx’s new headquarters in Memphis, TN.
 A significant current project is Shanghai Tower, which at 638 meters will be the tallest building in China.

 Mr. Mass’s dedication to the education of future engineers and architects is evident in his service at Columbia University’s School of Architecture and at his alma mater, Brown University.
 He is also a committed lecturer who has spoken extensively on sustainable design and underfloor air system design at the US Department of State, the New York City Economic Development Corporation, and ASHRAE.
 He has a Bachelor of Science in Mechanical Engineering from Brown University, is a registered engineer in 26 states and two Canadian provinces, and is a member of the American Society of Heating, Refrigeration and Air-Conditioning Engineers (ASHRAE), the U.S. Green Building Council (USGBC), and serves on the board of the Salvadori Center.
+Doug worked with the Aspen Institute to develop Restaurant Safety guidelines which have been widely used and distributed in the restaurant and food-service industry, is a member of the ACEC-NY Safety Committee, and has spearheaded Tetra Tech’s task force on COVID-19.
 Doug is an accomplished photographer who specializes in portraits.

 Expertise: Consulting Engineering, Sustainable Design, Commercial, Headquarters, International, Mixed-use, Residential